tasket/wyng-backup/doc/Wyng_User_Reference.md

 ### Reporting issues

+Feedback about errors or other problems (such as unexpected performance issues) encountered while using Wyng is appreciated.
+Feature requests are also accepted providing they are related to Wyng's core purpose.
+When creating a new issue in the issue tracker, please indicate the full Wyng version, the command options used and any displayed error messages; you can also include relevant logs from /tmp/wyng-debug where applicable.

 #### Conduct:

 When using the Wyng issue tracker and comms dedicated to Wyng its generally assumed you will do so in good faith based on the technical and UX merits of the project and the issue(s) at hand.
 Here are patterns of behavior which can land someone in the 'bad faith' column: